US Flagged vessel regulations, for over 20 meters

 Most of the Bruce Roberts boats have been home

-very poor and that there are mistakes in the plans, which should
+to be very poor and that there are mistakes in the plans, which should be

-be researched before building from plans or buying somebody
+researched before building from plans or buying somebody else's

 In the case of George Buehler, his designs are not as widespread which means there are fewer used boats to pick from.
 If you want one of his designs you may very well have to build it yourself.
 His designs are utilitarian and George believes in the "KISS" system, of which I am in favor.